ceramic-sf/quick-boi-source/bolq.md

 The environment keeps changing.
 ```

 The Earth has a changing environment, on all time scales.
 Evolution happens because of this change, as organisms respond to the changes (geological, weather, food, predators).
-So the environment will keep changing, forcing the current orgnisms to keep evolving.
+So the environment will keep changing, forcing the current organisms to keep evolving.
 That is the natural state, one of change.

 *The environment changes continuously.*